polifonia-project/stories/Paul: Organ Advisor/Paul#1_OrganComparison.md

 ## Competency questions

-CQ1: Search organs with the possibility to combine searches, based on
+CQ1: Search organs with the possibility to combine search criteria, based on
 - Location
     - City
     - Building/church name